SEN & Local Offer

 The main school entrance and office is fully accessible with push button controlled sliding doors.

-The School Accessibility Plan and Disability Access Policy were updated in July 2013.
+The school Accessibility plan and Disability Access Policy were updated in September 2015.

 The main school entrance and office is fully accessible with sensor-controlled sliding doors.

 Class 2 is accessible from external doors via steps or a ramp.
-Class 3, Class 4 and Class 5 are accessible from external doors via two steps.
+Class 3, Class 4 and Class 5 are accessible from external doors via two steps or a level corridor internally.
 There is an accessibility toilet situated off Class 2 cloakroom.
-The school hall is accessible from the external door in the prayer garden.
-The School Accessibility Plan and Disability Access Policy were updated in July 2013.
+The school hall is accessible from the external door in the prayer garden or by stair lift on the internal steps from the corridor to the hall.

 How can I be involved in supporting my child?